-Interconnection Fee

-Provisional Interconnection Fees and Termination Fees payable under this Agreement will be based on First Gas’ reasonable estimate of its costs (Estimated RP Cost) and will be set out in the relevant Amending Agreement.
+Where it elects to own Odorisation Facilities and recover its costs to design, construct, operate and maintain them via a separate Odorisation Fee payable by the Interconnected Party, First Gas will determine that fee (and any associated Termination Fee) in accordance with this section 11.
+The Odorisation Fee shall cease to be payable on expiry of the notice period referred to section 7.13, nor shall a Termination Fee be payable in respect of those Odorisation Facilities in that event.

+Determination of Fees

+In respect of an Additional Delivery Point, First Gas shall set out provisional Interconnection and Termination Fees (if payable) in the Amending Agreement to be executed by the Parties.
+First Gas will determine the provisional fees using the then-current Regulatory Settings and First Gas’ estimate of its cost to design, build, operate and maintain the Additional Receipt Point (Estimated RP Cost).

-Approximately 4 Months after the Gas-On Date, First Gas shall determine the confirmed Interconnection and Termination Fees based on its actual cost to design, build, operate and maintain the Additional Receipt Point (Actual RP Cost).
-First Gas will notify the Interconnected Party of such Actual RP Cost and the confirmed fees (which shall replace the provisional fees determined in accordance with section 11.3) together with reasonable evidence of its costs as soon as practicable.
+Subject to sections 11.6 and 11.7, approximately 4 Months after the Gas-On Date, First Gas shall determine confirmed Interconnection and Termination Fees for each Year until the Expiry Date using the then-current Regulatory Settings and its actual cost to design, build, operate and maintain the Additional Receipt Point (Actual RP Cost).
+First Gas will promptly notify the Interconnected Party in writing of that Actual RP Cost (with reasonable supporting detail) and the confirmed fees for each Year until the Expiry Date, which shall replace the provisional fees set out in the Amending Agreement.
 First Gas shall debit or credit the Interconnected Party (as the case may be) for the difference in the amount paid to that date based on the provisional Interconnection Fee and the amount that would have been paid based on the confirmed Interconnection Fee in First Gas’ next invoice.

+With effect from the first Reset Date after the Commencement Date and every subsequent Reset Date until the Expiry Date, First Gas will re-determine the Interconnection Fees and Termination Fees for each Year remaining until the Expiry Date using the then-current Regulatory Settings and the Actual RP Cost (the new fees to be effective from each Reset Date), and notify the Interconnected Party of those new fees in writing.
+No adjustment to any amounts previously paid by the Interconnected Party shall be made after any re-determination of Interconnection Fees.

-If, pursuant to any request of the Interconnected Party, First Gas agrees to make material modifications (as determined by First Gas) to a Receipt Point after the date of the relevant Amending Agreement, First Gas may re-determine the Interconnection Fees and the Termination Fees (in a manner consistent with this section 11) to reflect any actual and reasonable costs it incurs in relation to such modifications.
+If, pursuant to any request by the Interconnected Party, First Gas agrees to make material modifications (as determined by First Gas) to its Pipeline or any First Gas Equipment after execution of the relevant Amending Agreement, First Gas may re-determine the Interconnection Fees and the Termination Fees to reflect any actual and reasonable costs it incurs in relation to such modifications.

-Interconnection Fees shall be rounded up to the nearest dollar per Day.
+When determining or redetermining any fees pursuant to this section 11, First Gas will not include any costs not directly related to the relevant Receipt Point.
+First Gas will round up all Interconnection Fees, Termination Fees and Odorisation Fees to the nearest dollar per Day.

-Where an Interconnection Fee is payable for a Receipt Point, the Interconnected Party shall pay such fee to First Gas, Monthly in arrears in accordance with section 12, from the Gas-on Date until the Expiry Date (inclusive), subject to early termination of this Agreement, in whole or in respect of the relevant Receipt Point, pursuant to section 14.
+Interconnected Fees (and Odorisation Fees) shall be payable from the Gas-on Date until the Expiry Date (inclusive), subject to early termination of this Agreement (in relation to a Receipt Point or in total) pursuant to section 14.